oktadev/spring-boot-ionic-example/TUTORIAL.md

 ionic platform add ios
 ```

 Then run `ionic emulate ios` to open your app in Simulator.

-The biggest problem I found when running the app in Simulator was that it was difficult to get the keyboard to popup.
-To workaround this, I used Edit > Hardware > Keyboard > Toggle Software Keyboard when I needed to type text in a field.
+**TIP:** The biggest problem I found when running the app in Simulator was that it was difficult to get the keyboard to popup.
+To workaround this, I used **Hardware** > **Keyboard** > **Toggle Software Keyboard** when I needed to type text in a field.

 Deploying to your phone will likely fail because it won't be able to connect to `http://localhost:8080`.
-To fix this, you can deploy your Spring Boot app to the internet, or use your computer's IP address (if you're on the same network).
+To fix this, you can deploy your Spring Boot app to a public server, or use your computer's IP address in `beer.service.ts` (if you're on the same network).

 <div style="padding: 5px; background: #eee; border: 1px solid silver; margin-bottom: 10px">
 <p>To deploy to Cloud Foundry, copy <a href="https://github.com/oktadeveloper/spring-boot-ionic-example/blob/master/deploy.sh">this deploy script</a> to your hard drive.
 It expects to be in a directory above your apps (e.g. <code>spring-boot-ionic-example</code>).
 It also expects your apps to be named <code>ionic-beer</code> and <code>server</code>.